renzososa09/linux-system-hardening-lab/README.md

 ## Open Port Audit

-Audited listening network ports to verify only necessary services were exposed.
+Audited open network ports to verify that only necessary services were listening.

 ```bash
 sudo ss -tulnp